 - In a medium bowl, mix together flour, baking powder, sugar and salt.

-- Create a well in the centre, and add the kefir/milk, eggs, and oil and slowly whisk until smooth and most of the lumps are gone.
+- Create a well in the centre, and add the kefir, eggs, and oil and slowly whisk until smooth and most of the lumps are gone.

-- Carefully flip the pancake to cook the other side, for approx 1 minute, until golden brown.
+- Carefully flip the pancake to cook the other side until golden brown.
 Remove pancakes to a plate or on a tray in a warmed oven.
 Add more oil and repeat process with the remaining batter.

-- Serve with fresh berries and whipping cream.
+- Serve with fresh berries, jam and sour cream.